luisherranz/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/checkout.md

 ### isIdle

-Returns true if the checkout state has changed, but no activity happened, and false otherwise.
+Returns true if the checkout has had some activity, but is currently waiting for user input, and false otherwise.

 #### _Returns_

--   `boolean`: Whether the checkout state has changed, but no activity happened.
+-   `boolean`: Whether the checkout has had some activity, but is currently waiting for user input.

 ### isProcessing